I already have a bachelor’s degree but I am working on a second bachelor’s degree. Can I apply to UBRP?

-I am working for a faculty member who is not on the UBRP sponsor list.
+I am working for a faculty member who is not on the UBRP mentor list.
 Can I still be in UBRP and stay in his/her lab?

-Yes, if s/he is willing to become a UBRP faculty sponsor.
-Some of our most active faculty sponsors have been recruited by students in this way.
-The faculty member should call Carol Bender (520-621-9348), UBRP Director, and she will explain what is involved.
-If the faculty member wants to sign up, we add him/her to our list.
+Yes, if s/he is willing to become a UBRP faculty mentor.
+Some of our most active faculty mentors have been recruited by students in this way.
+The faculty member should call Jennifer Cubeta (520-621-9348), UBRP Director, and she will explain what is involved.
+If the faculty member wants to sign up, we will add him/her to our list.

-No. We want students to begin work in the summer and to work in the lab full time for twelve weeks or more.
+No. UBRP students begin work in May and continue to work in the lab full time for twelve weeks or more during the summer.
 This way, the student becomes immersed in a research project that can be carried on during the academic year when s/he has competing demands on his/her time from courses and other commitments.
 We have found that adding students to the program during the academic year does not work well because the student does not have the large blocks of time available to him/her in the summer.
 This does not mean that you can’t work in a lab, it just means that you need to find a position for yourself independent of UBRP, and many people do!

 I need to take six credit hours of summer school classes to graduate on time.
 Can I still participate in UBRP?